What are Rotator Cuff Tears?

 In many cases, it is possible to fix a rotator cuff tear without the use of surgery.
 Nonsurgical alternatives usually involve anti-inflammatory medications, steroids, physical therapy, and/or activity modification.
 Different treatments will yield different results, depending on each particular patient, which is why we always recommend scheduling a consultation with Dr. Christie Lehman to decide which treatment will likely work best for you.

 During your consultation, our staff will likely perform any number of diagnostic procedures, including musculoskeletal ultrasound, in order to properly identify exactly what's going on within your body.
 Once we've done this, we can create a customized treatment plan that has been tailored precisely to meet your needs.
-In many cases, we may utilize a modern procedure known as Regenexx®, which utilizes the body's own growth factors in order to invigorate the natural healing process within the shoulder.
+In many cases, we may utilize a modern procedure known as Regenexx®, which utilizes the body's own growth factors in order to invigorate the natural healing process within the shoulder and help with rotator cuff support.
 Asheville Regenerative Orthopedics & Sports Medicine is a Regenexx partner, which makes us one of the foremost experts on this exciting procedure in our area.

 Common Symptoms of Rotator Cuff Tears